MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 > The certificate's Provider Type must be Cryptographic Service Provider (CSP).

+> Using of automatic certificate renewal is not supported.

 > [!NOTE]
 > If you are going to access the ATA Console from other computers, ensure that those computers trust the certificate being used by ATA Center otherwise you will get a warning page that there is a problem with the website's security certificate before getting to the log in page.